cofresilab/cofresilab.github.io/members.md

 <div>
 <h3>Alana (Research Coordinator)</h3>
 <p><span class="image left"><img src="assets/images/members/alana-hatanaka.jpg" alt="" /></span>
-Ms. Alana Hatanaka is an undergraduate student majoring in Health Sciences with an interest in pursuing graduate training in health administration.
-Alana has been working with Dr. Cofresi since Spring 2023 to learn more about program coordination and the neuroscience of addiction.
-She already has experience collecting and analyzing EEG data, so she is now focused on learning how to collect and analyze functional MRI data from human participants.</p>
+Ms. Alana Hatanaka has been working with Dr. Cofresi since Spring 2023 to learn more about program coordination and the neuroscience of addiction.</p>
 </div>

 <br/>